Dr David Kellermann, Lecturer at UNSW Sydney

-To meet the unique needs of students and lecturers at the UNSW Sydney (UNSW), Microsoft invited Antares, a part of the Cloud Collective, to develop a custom world-first AI-infused chatbot built into Microsoft Teams that answers student questions.
+To meet the unique needs of students and lecturers at University of New South Wales, Microsoft invited Antares, a part of the Cloud Collective, to develop a custom world-first AI-infused chatbot built into Microsoft Teams that answers student questions.

 - Questions were coming in faster than they could be answered

 - Too many students asking questions at the same time

 - It was difficult to see which questions had been answered

 - Student questions were not being allocated to specific tutors

 Unable to address these challenges using the standard Microsoft Teams platform, Microsoft invited a trusted partner – Antares – to develop a customised version of Teams that would meet the needs of the University.